Association of University Administrators (AUA)

 Front Desk Network

 For all staff who work as a first point of contact on a front desk, reception desk or similar.
-The Network meets three times a year and aims to share knowledge and experiences to improve front desk service across the University.
+The Network meets every ten weeks and aims to share knowledge and experiences to improve front desk service across the University.
 Previous meetings have included looking at similarities and differences of members, ways of getting feedback on the services members provide, and celebrating success.
 Email the network coordinator for further details.

 Leeds 11 Network (formerly the BME staff network)